 Idzerda was born in New York City in 1920.
-He served in the United States Navy - surving the attack at Pearl Harbor - and subsequent to his service, he earned bachelor's degrees at the University of Notre Dame and Baldwin-Wallace College in European History.
+He served in the United States Navy - surviving the attack at Pearl Harbor - and subsequent to his service, he earned bachelor's degrees at the University of Notre Dame and Baldwin-Wallace College in European History.
 He continued his academic career by earning his masters and doctorate in philosophy from Western Reserve University.

 Dr. Idzerda was awarded teaching positions at Western Michigan University, Michigan State University, Wesleyan University and Yale University.
 Prior to his position as president at the College of St. Benedict, Stanley was the Director of the Honors College at Michigan State and Dean of the College at Wesleyan University.
 His expertise was in French history and American literature.

-Taking office in 1968, Dr. Stanley Idzerda proved to be an enigmatic force in the small Catholic community of the College of St. Benedict.
+Taking office in 1968, Dr. Stanley Idzerda proved to be an energetic force in the small Catholic community of the College of St. Benedict.
 Idzerda's stint as president saw record surges in enrollment.
 In the fall of 1972, the College enrolled over 1100 full-time students, a 20 percent increase over the previous year and the largest increase experienced by any Minnesota college.
 Dr. Idzerda also implemented new programs, including Nursing, East Asian Studies, Physical Therapy, Liberal Studies and Individualized Majors that complemented the 29 already established majors.

-The first of many programs in place today were under the direction of the fifth (and the first male) president of the college.
+The first of many programs in place today were under the direction of the eighth (and the first male) president of the college.
 The first study abroad program occurred in the fall of 1972 to southern France.
 Summer classes began enrollment in the summer of 1973, and plans for employing student workers on campus began in 1973.

 Dr. Idzerda resigned from the office of President June 1974 to serve as the editor-in-chief of the Marquis de Lafayette's papers at Cornell University in Ithaca, New York, a project sponsored by the U.S. National Archives.
 The papers were published in the volumes titled Lafayette in the Age of the American Revolution--Selected Letters and Papers, 1776-1790.